 About BLOC: Since its inception in 2017, BLOC has been centering underrepresented Black voices in Milwaukee and throughout the state of Wisconsin to ensure a high quality of life and access to opportunities for members of the Black community.
-BLOC is educating people civically and building a strong sense of community.
-BLOC has a year-round field program, which is critical for maintaining a strong voter base in election years.
-BLOC’s goals include:
+BLOC is educating people civically, and building a strong sense of community.
+BLOC is the only Black led organization that has a year-round field program, which is critical for maintaining a strong voter base in election years.

-Create a Political Ambassador program to develop relationships with elected officials and candidates in order to hold them accountable and create agendas that advance priority issues;
+Develop a Political Ambassador program to develop relationships with elected officials and candidates and work to hold them accountable, and create agendas that advance priority issues.

-Develop a Court Watch program to advocate for fair treatment in the criminal justice system by observing sentencings in order to curb bad behavior from judges.
+Develop a Court Watch program to advocate for fair treatment in the criminal justice system.

-BLOC will be able to build the capacity and leadership critical for success in the 2022 and 2023 elections.
-It will do this by expanding and developing its Ambassador Program to go deeper, reach more people, and engage people multiple times.
-BLOC will continue its expansion into the Racine and Kenosha areas (home of Jacob Blake and a significant police reform movement).
+Expanding and developing its Ambassador Program to be able to go deeper, expand their reach, and engage people multiple times, including continuing its expansion into the Racine and Kenosha areas (home of Jacob Blake and a significant police reform movement).

-Flip the Vote donations will also help BLOC create Task Forces to develop advocacy strategies for priority issues, such as education and public safety.
-Each Task Force would have its own organizer from within BLOC, which will foster leadership development and scalability, and assist BLOC to better engage with its communities.
+Creating Task Forces to develop advocacy strategies for priority issues, such as education and public safety.
+Each Task Force will have its own organizer from within BLOC, which will foster leadership development and scalability, and assist BLOC to better engage with their communities.